Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/readme.md

 - SSA, ozone, BrO?

 ### Ship data
-- Whcih ones, depending on year
+- Which ones, depending on year

 ### Sondes or other met data